 3. ORIJEN Grain Free High Protein Dog Food

-- 85% animal protein: Supports muscle maintenance and energy for active dogs
+- 85% animal protein: Supports muscle development and overall health

 - Made in the USA